 2. What are the main applications of diamagnetic and paramagnetic susceptibility in metal research?

-According to the rule that the paramagnetism of single-phase solid solution is higher than that of two-phase mixed structure, and the relationship between the paramagnetism of mixture and alloy composition is linear, the maximum solubility of alloy at a certain temperature and the alloy solubility curve can be determined.
+By utilizing the rule that single-phase solid solutions exhibit higher paramagnetism than two-phase mixed structures and the linear relationship between mixture paramagnetism and alloy composition, the maximum solubility of an alloy at a specific temperature and the alloy solubility curve can be determined.

 3. Explain the conditions under which ferromagnetism occurs.